c-neto/carlosneto.dev/blog/2024/2024-02-08-starship-zsh.md

 ## My favorite ZSH options (_setopt_)

 Some usually features (like comments, history file) from other shells like _Bash_ or _Fish_ must be explicit enabled in ZSH.
 These features are enabled by `$ setopt` command in `~/.zshrc`.

 You can get all options available in the `$ zle -al` command execution or in the following [ZSH Options Reference](https://zsh.sourceforge.io/Doc/Release/Options.html).

-Check the options that I enabled:
+Check the _ZSH Options_ that I have enabled:

 - `INTERACTIVE_COMMENTS`: Enable comments "#" expressions in the prompt shell;
 - `APPEND_HISTORY`: Append new history entries to the history file;